daryllman/Coding-Notes/Flutter/FlutterNotes.md

    Go to ios>Runner>Assets.xcassets

-   Delete Assets.xcassets folder and copy the generated Assets.xcassets folder in.
+   Delete AppIcon.appiconset folder and copy the generated AppIcon.appiconset folder in.

 <br/>